MyDryDay/UoB_BC_Fitness_Tracker/README.md

   # Description
   A simple application that allows a user to create a record of their workouts & see statistics from their last seven workouts.

+  The application can be found by following this link: https://uob-workout-tracker.herokuapp.com/

   ## Contents
   Section                       | Description